September 29, 2020

 12:00 – 1:30 pm EDT

-In a moment that has laid bare systemic racism and injustice, join leading diplomats and national security practitioners for a conversation on why a diverse security sector is essential for effective U.S. foreign policy and national security–and how we achieve it.
-They will discuss best practices and strategies for cultivating diverse personnel and cultures of inclusion, assess persistent shortcomings, and chart new pathways for closing the gaps.
+In a moment that has laid bare systemic racism and injustice, leading diplomats and national security practitioners discussed why a diverse security sector is essential for effective U.S. foreign policy and national security–and how we achieve it.
+They shared discuss best practices and strategies for cultivating diverse personnel and cultures of inclusion, assess persistent shortcomings, and chart new pathways for closing the gaps.

 Travis Adkins: Adjunct Assistant Professor, Walsh School of Foreign Service and Senior Associate, Center for Strategic & International Studies Africa Program.